 The Victims of Terrorism Overseas Compensation Scheme is administered by the Ministry of Justice and designed to provider longer term financial support to victims of terrorism to cover loss of earnings, compensation and expenses.

 To claim, send the relevant application form to the Criminal Injuries Compensation Authority:

 Criminal Injuries Compensation Authority

 Monday to Friday, 8:30am to 5pm

-The FCO does not administer these schemes and are unable to comment on an individual’s eligibility for funds.
+The FCDO does not administer these schemes and are unable to comment on an individual’s eligibility for funds.